CREW ASSISTANCE PROGRAM

 Crew Assistance Program Project Examples

-Rattlesnake Hill Wildlife Management Area – Invasive Species Removal
+Oak Orchard Wildlife Management Area – Invasive Species Removal

-This project provided the Crew with an opportunity to network with professionals in the field and learn about future internship and employment opportunities.
-The DEC and Finger Lakes Trail volunteers showcased this work through newsletter articles to strengthen partnership and get the word out about working with WNY PRISM.
+This project demonstrated the importance of working together to achieve invasive species management goals and also provided the Crew with an opportunity to network with professionals in the field and learn about future internship and employment opportunities.

 Reinstein Woods Nature Preserve – Habitat Management and Restoration

 This project demonstrated the importance of long-term management that includes restoration to prevent new invasive species from moving into a site and to increase native biodiversity.
 It also provided the Crew with an opportunity to see restoration in action, since our work is heavily focused on invasive species removal.
+Photos of the Crew and a description of the work was posted to Reinstein Woods social media accounts to show the public the importance of invasive species management and restoration.

 Craneridge Association – Invasive Species Survey and Mapping, Followed by Removal